rovaughn/platform-docs/platform/manual/install-hasura-cli.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-If you face any issue while logging in, checkout the :ref:`Troubleshooting
+If you face any issue while logging in, check out the :ref:`Troubleshooting
 <hasuractl_alternate_login>` section for an alternate login method.

 (Optional) Add shell completion